DerwenAI/textgraphs/docs/conclude.md

 These tend to be difficult to rework into production-quality libraries, due to concerns about performance, security, licensing, etc.

 As an outcome of this inquiry, this project presents a rubric for evaluating research papers and their associated code, based on reproducibility and eventual usefulness in software implementations.

+The views expressed are those of the authors and do not reflect the official policy or position of the funding organizations.